Home / Blog / What Are the Laws About Releasing Mugshots?

 Mugshot Laws by State

 State laws may vary regarding the availability of booking photos, mugshots, and arrest records online.
 Numerous states have passed laws requiring government agencies to make public records available to anyone with access to the internet.
-When a police department makes an arrest and books someone, the records and arrest booking photograph often gets posted to a publicly-available database.
-Even if charges are dropped, mugshots and records may be visible on these sites for weeks or months.

 The following states have established laws about releasing mugshots that impact your ability to remove a mugshot from the internet: